How the Prophesied Judgment Is Related to Wisdom

 Ironically, all human beings want to be good, and they want to love and be loved.
 Even the most cruel and tyrannical dictator loves certain people and things, and he even wants to love more people.
 But the dictator is like the abusive husband and father who wants to love his wife and children, but becomes outraged when they don’t meet his expectations or obey his dictates.
 Thus he becomes a monster even while justifying himself with the idea that he has been betrayed and is forced to teach them a lesson even if he has to use forceful words or actions.

-That is the pitfall of the patriarchal man when he gets on his egocentric high horse, because he will inevitably fall from it and be sorry, until he gets right back on it again.
+That is the pitfall of the patriarchal man when he gets on his egocentric high horse, because he will inevitably fall from it.
 And he will continue in his vain folly until he realizes the cause of his delusion.
 For he is not God.
 He’s not even the king of his castle.
 He is just a human being, and when he learns his proper place in his household and in his world, he will learn to be happy, and loving, and fair, and he will share what he has to offer humbly, and gratefully.

 That’s why we should walk in the ways of understanding, forsake selfishness, greed, arrogance, malice and mendacity, and live by the golden rule and the universal divine imperative that is common to all religions.